Ferries from

 Corsica to Italy

 Ferries from Corsica to Italy are available with 3 operators.
 There are 7 ferry routes.
-Ferries from Bastia to Livorno and Bastia to Livorno are popular ferry trips from Corsica to Italy.
+Ferries from Bastia to Livorno and Bastia to Savona are popular ferry trips from Corsica to Italy.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-The ferry from Corsica to Italy takes between 50 minutes and 14 hours depending on the ferry route, operator, and ship that you choose.
+The ferry from Corsica to Italy takes between 25 minutes and 16 hours 30 minutes depending on the ferry route, operator, and ship that you choose.

 There are approximately 11 miles (17km) and 9 nautical miles between Corsica and Italy.